skkeeper/linux-clicky/README.md

 ## Disadvantages

 - Requires root access
-- It was coded while I was taking a break from another project, so expect a bit of bad code here and there (feel free to submit patches).
+- It was coded while I was taking a break from another project, so expect a bit of bad code here and there (feel free to submit patches and report bugs).

 ## Dependencies